MARIO GUNDE PETERS & KELLEY

 Consult a Reputable and Experienced Florida Child Custody Law Firm

 If you need help, guidance, or legal assistance in your Florida child custody case, contact Mario, Gunde, Peters & Kelley to speak with a seasoned child custody attorney in Florida.
 The lawyers at our firm understand that each custody case is different and have the in-depth experience to offer you the services needed to resolve your case with the best possible outcome.
-We have a board-certified attorney in marital and family law, which means that she has been evaluated by The Florida Bar for credibility and expertise in marital and family law and professionalism and ethics in the practice of law.
+We have a board-certified attorney in marital and family law, which means that she has been evaluated by The Florida Bar for credibility and expertise in marital and family law and professionalism and ethics in law practice.

 Whether you have agreed with your separated partner to come to mutually beneficial terms or you need to engage in a fierce custody battle, you can count on us to have your back.
 We work tirelessly to protect your child’s well-being and help the court reach a decision that puts their interest front and center.
 Get in touch with us today!